0xh3xa/algorithms/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-## Graph
+## Undirected Graph
-- Graph: Set of vertices connected pairwise by edges
+- Definition: is a Graph from set of vertices connected pairwise by edges

 - Why study graph algorithms?
     + Thousand of practical applications
     + Hundreds of graph algorithms known
     + Interesting and broadly useful abstraction
     + Challenging branch of computer science and discrete math

 - Example of graph
     + protein-protein interaction network
     + The internet as mapped by the Opte project